joemoose/psiops/docs/index.md

 Characters who attack from behind cover should subtract the armor bonus that their cover grants from the damage they deal (this also applies to enemies).

 When you deal damage with a ranged weapon to an enemy behind cover, you may choose to lay down *suppressing fire* instead.
-Suppressed targets who leave cover take the damage of the suppressing attack.
+Suppressed targets who leave cover or perform a risky action, such as returning fire, take the damage of the suppressing attack.

 ### Damage, Injuries, and Dying